 When my cousin asked me a couple of weeks ago: “What is the best latte machine?”
 I didn’t have an answer on the spot.
 When it comes to coffee brewing, obviously, all friends and family rely on my expert advice.
 I was a bit disappointed by myself for not being prepared for this question.
 In my defense, I am not a latte drinker.
 I can fix a perfect one, I can even throw in some latte art if I’m in good mood, but it never occurred to me that many people are actually using the espresso machine to make exclusively lattes.
 Everything else is secondary, espresso, cappuccino, coffee are just nice to have.
 This obviously changes the way you look at your coffee brewer.
 Obviously, my semi automatic espresso machine is not the most efficient equipment for this drink, though I get great lattes out of it.
 My cousin was a little surprised when I told her that I needed a day or two to research that for her, but she knew I was going to give her the best answer she could get.
 This is how this article came to life.

 First of all, the question is a bit confusing.
 In my eyes, there is no such a thing as a latte maker.
-For me, the device is an espresso machine with a milk frother.
+For me, the device we are talking about is an espresso machine with a milk frother.
 I get my daily espresso shot in the morning, and occasionally I prepare a cappuccino or a latte for guests.
 For my cousin though, the espresso part is unimportant.
 She doesn’t care how good is the espresso coming out of the machine, the shot will be drenched in milk anyway.
 What really matters for her is the fluffy foam on top of her coffee cup and how easy is to prepare that.

 So, armed with this assessment of a latte lover needs, I began my research.
 She was very evasive when I asked about her budget, and I had to work a bit more because of that.
 Buying a latte maker is like buying anything else… You would like your machine to have all the possible features, but will you afford it?
 So this was exactly the mentality of my cousin.
 Yeah, she made my work a bit harder, but it was well worth it because I could write this article, and share that information with you, and help you save money; I mean a lot of money.